Program TypeMajor, Minor

 Julie Yarwood, PhD

-Dr. Yarwood serves students at the University of Mary through two important roles, as Assistant Professor of Catholic Studies and as Assistant Vice President for Student Development.
+Dr. Yarwood serves students at the University of Mary through two important roles, assistant professor of Catholic studies and assistant vice president for student development.
 Her academic research areas include the history of Catholics and the Catholic Church in America.
+View Profile.